Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

       hs apply -f application.yaml
 ```

-In this step we create from uploaded models end-point applications, defined in our `application.yaml`.
+In this step we create from the uploaded model an endpoint application, defined in the `application.yaml`.

 The overall workflow should look like the following: